 Enjoy a full day soaking up the sights and sounds of Toronto.
-You could explore the harbour area and take a boat trip on Lake Ontario, which gives you a different view of the city.
+You could explore the city's array of galleries and museums, or venture into its quirky, eclectic neighbourhoods.
 If you're a sports fan, we recommend a visit to the Hockey Hall of Fame or the Rogers Center, home to the Toronto Blue Jays baseball team.
 Alternatively, take a 15 minute ferry ride over to Toronto Island, where parks offer a peaceful place to walk or cycle and you can relax on sandy beaches - and admire the city skyline.

 Day 3 Toronto